 • To Reheat – Bake in a preheated 350˚F oven for 20 minutes or until heated through.

-Sweet Potato Casserole in baking casserole dish
+The best Sweet Potato Casserole made ahead in a white casserole dish.

-Sweet Potato Casserole Recipe
+Sweet Potato Casserole

-5 from 197 votes
+4.99 from 215 votes

 Easy Sweet Potato Casserole with an irresistible crunchy pecan topping.
 This recipe is so flavorful.
 The sweet potatoes are soft, smooth and puff up slightly while baking.